Stevens Institute of Technology: Morton Memorial Laboratory of Chemistry

 While Carnegie Laboratory was being constructed, President Henry Morton was developing plans for a suitable building to house a chemical laboratory, then known as the Alumni Chemical Hall.
-After Dr. Morton's death in 1902, the building was renamed to honor him and redesigned, as Jacobus said, to make it “look more imposing.”
+After Dr. Morton's death in 1902, the building was renamed to honor him and redesigned, as Jacobus said, to make it "look more imposing."
 Construction began in 1905.
 In 1906, the building was opened as the Morton Memorial Laboratory of Chemistry.
-The building was designed by Ackerman & Partridge and featured three-stories, ten prominent brick chimneys rising high above its roofline, with limestone and copper trimings in a Classical Revival style.
+The building was designed by Ackerman & Partridge and featured three-stories, ten prominent brick chimneys rising high above its roofline, with limestone and copper trimmings in a Classical Revival style.
 The building was added to the NRHP in 2022 for its significance to architecture.